Who We Are

-We currently identify children who are living in very challenging environments in the wider Brisbane, Ipswich, Locker Valley, Toowoomba, Logan and Gold Coast areas.
+We currently identify children who are living in very challenging environments in the wider Brisbane, Ipswich, Lockyer Valley, Toowoomba, Logan and Gold Coast areas.

 We have a relationship with statutory and third sector organisations who help us identify children, who may benefit from our services.
 We receive a huge amount of calls from individuals and families too.

 We deliver social work services of a therapeutic nature to children.
 Where we aim to deliver these services with a whole team around the child approach.
 We use a number of mediums including activities.
 Examples of some of the work we have completed are: